 So we should embrace differences, not smother them.
 It’s what makes life worth living.
 So yes: some people are idiots some of the time, others all of the time.

 I’ve done stupid things in my life, and no doubt you have too.
 Luckily, we have the ability to learn from the mistakes of others so you don’t have to make them all yourself.
 To wrap back to the beginning, if the stories in True make you think and make you a better and more interesting person, fantastic!
 Anything else would simply be idiotic.

 (Several of the more interesting “extended discussions” Brian referred to are listed here.)

 So that was the setup.
-Sure enough, when I was ready to run the string of education stories, I had letters to go with them.
-But first, the stories — from the 30 January 2005 issue:
+Here are the stories — from the 30 January 2005 issue: